Gluesticks Blog

 Ingredients

-Box of cream cheese, stick of butter, bottle of vanilla, egg, bowls of sugar, brown sugar and cinnamon and bag of Hawaiian rolls.
+Bowl of chocolate, stick of butter, bottle of vanilla, bowls of sugar, salt and flour, measuring cup of walnuts and two eggs.

 See the recipe card for full information on ingredients and quantities.